cloudevents/spec/cloudevents/extensions/opcua.md

 ## Attributes

-### opcuametadataversion
+### opcuametadatamajorversion

-- Type: `String`
+- Type: `Integer`
 - Description: Links dataset message to the current version of the metadata.
+Contains value from `MajorVersion` of [Data Set Message Header](https://reference.opcfoundation.org/Core/Part14/v105/docs/7.2.5.4#Table164) field `MetaDataVersion`.
+- Constraints
+  - OPTIONAL
+  - Can be omitted if `dataschema` is used

+### opcuametadataminorversion

+- Type: `Integer`
-Contains JSON object of [Data Set Message Header](https://reference.opcfoundation.org/Core/Part14/v105/docs/7.2.5.4#Table164) field `MetaDataVersion`.
+- Description: Links dataset message to the current version of the metadata.
+Contains value from `MiniorVersion` of [Data Set Message Header](https://reference.opcfoundation.org/Core/Part14/v105/docs/7.2.5.4#Table164) field `MetaDataVersion`.
 - Constraints
   - OPTIONAL
   - Can be omitted if `dataschema` is used